-So, can Bulldogs swim?
-Most Bulldogs can swim, but not well.
-As such, they should not swim without a life jacket.
-Features of their facial structure, such as their short nasal passage, require Bulldogs to tilt their heads upward while in water.
-As a result, swimming is much more difficult for them than other breeds.
+Most Bulldogs can swim, but not very well.
+Features of their facial structure, such as a short nasal passage, require Bulldogs to tilt their heads up while in water.
+As a result, swimming is much more difficult for Bulldogs compared to other breeds.
+That’s not to say it’s impossible for them to swim.
+Bulldogs just require more training and patience to learn.

 RECOMMENDED: Jobs, Roles & History of Bulldogs